 A SIEM system is a centralized enterprise security log management and analysis product.
 It centrally automates all the work of collecting logged information and generates reports, helping find potential security incidents recorded in the logs so that an organization can respond to potential threats.
 In addition to saving a great deal of manual labor, the best SIEM system can also -- because of its ability to continuously analyze enormous data sets -- detect incidents that would have otherwise gone undetected.

 SIEM systems aren't intended to take the place of other enterprise security controls.
 Rather, as noted above, by providing a single place to bring together security logs from disparate sources -- and correlating events across logs -- SIEM systems complement other controls.
-Originally intended for larger organizations, SIEM systems have become beneficial to organizations of any size, especially those obligated to comply with security laws, regulations and compliance initiatives.
+Originally intended for larger organizations, the products and SIEM features now available can benefit organizations of any size, as well as those obligated to comply with security laws, regulations and compliance initiatives.

 How SIEM systems work

 The core of a SIEM system is one or more servers, which may be a combination of cloud-based services and locally deployed hardware-based and virtual servers.
 A small SIEM system might have one server that performs all functions, while a large system might have numerous instances of several types of servers -- e.g., database, data archival and analysis.

 Log data from original logging sources can reach the SIEM servers through two primary methods.
 One is deploying SIEM client software called an agent to each device that generates logs.
 The other is using agentless services to transfer data from sources to the SIEM system.
 Most organizations need to use a combination of agents and agentless services because of the variety of logs and log sources they have.